kaverip98/Capstone_RAG_Project_Group25/README.md

 factual errors in the retrieved documents and generates correct answer using its pretrained knowledge

-Dataset
+Dataset Description:

+RGB Benchmark
+Retrieval-Augmented Generation Benchmark (RGB): This corpus was specifically established for evaluating RAG systems in both English and Chinese.
 RGB contains 600 base questions, and 200 additional questions for the information integration ability and 200 additional questions for counterfactual robustness ability.
 Half of the instances are in English, and the other half are in Chinese.

-Language Noise Robustness
-Negative Rejection
-Information
-Integration
-Counterfactual
-Robustness
-English 300 100 100
+Language	Noise Robustness Negative Rejection	Information Integration	Counterfactual Robustness English	300	100	100
 Chinese	300	100	100

 For Negative Rejection, all external documents are sampled from negative documents in Noise Robustness testbed.

+EVALUATION METRICS:

-Evaluation Metrics
+LLM Abilities Evaluation
-● Accuracy: {Noise Robustness, Information Integration}
-○ Uses exact matching approach: If the generated text contains an exact match of the answer, it is considered as a correct answer
-● Rejection Rate: {Negative Rejection}
-○ LLM should output the specific content “I can not answer the question because of insufficient information in documents” (we use instruction to inform the model) ○ If the model generates this content, it indicates a successful rejection ● Error Detection Rate: {Counterfactual Robustness}
-○ LLM should output the specific content “There are factual errors in the provided documents” (we use instruction to inform the model
-○ If the model generates this content, it indicates the model has detected erroneous information in document
-● Error Correction Rate: If the model generates correct answer then it is capable of correcting errors in documents
+Additionally, evaluation will draw upon the fundamental abilities defined in the RGB benchmark and their corresponding metrics:

 References
 ● Research Paper: Benchmarking Large Language Models in Retrieval-Augmented Generation